AndrewBroz/cronli5/README.md

 ## About

-The project name is a reference to the internet term [explain like I'm five (abbr.
-ELI5)][eli5], which is a request for a friendly, simplified, and layman-accessible summary of a text that may be hard to understand without some background.
+The project name is a reference to the internet term [Explain Like I'm Five (_abbr._ ELI5)][eli5], which is a request for a friendly, simplified, and layman-accessible summary of material that may be hard to understand without some background.

 `cronli5` was partially inspired by [`prettycron`][prettycron], which itself is based on code from [a gist by dunse][dunse].
-Although `prettycron` was close to meeting my needs, I wasn't fully satisfied with the output and was limited by the lack of support for extended cron patterns. `cronli5` tries to render as many cron patterns in as direct and idiomatic English as possible.
+Although prettycron was close to meeting my needs, I wasn't fully satisfied with the output and was limited by the lack of support for extended cron patterns. `cronli5` tries to render as many cron patterns in as direct and idiomatic English as possible.
+Doing so involved lots of special cases and even more unit tests, but the output is easier to read.

-`cronli5` was written from scratch.
-Other than dependencies, its source does not borrow code, in whole or in part, from [`prettycron`][prettycron], Stack Overflow, or any other project.
-Any resemblance to other code, good or bad, is purely coincidental.
+`cronli5` was written from scratch and has no production dependencies.
+Its source does not borrow code, in whole or in part, from [prettycron] [prettycron], [Stack Overflow answers][stackoverflow], or any other project.
+Any resemblance to other code, living or dead, is purely coincidental.

 ## License